SAP-samples/btp-setup-automator/docs/USECASES.md

 The use case is referenced from the parameters file [/integrationtests/parameterfiles/integrationtest02.json](../integrationtests/parameterfiles/integrationtest02.json).

-## Use case "build_resilient_apps_free_tier.json"
+## Use case "build_resilient_apps_free_tier"

-The file [extendS4_with_devops.json](../usecases/released/extendS4_with_devops.json) contains the setup of an application complementing an existing business process in an SAP solution - currently SAP S/4HANA - with additional business process steps.
+The file [build_resilient_apps_free_tier](../usecases/released/build_resilient_apps_free_tier) contains the setup of an application complementing an existing business process in an SAP solution - currently SAP S/4HANA - with additional business process steps.
 This includes the necessary service instance, app subscriptions and role collections.
 In addition the CI/CD service on SAP BTP is provisioned for a true end2end setup.

 The services and subscriptions that are created are: